fkantelberg/vault-recovery/README.md

 ## Files types

+The tool outputs various JSON files for different purposes to store the data and to allow splitting the process into steps.
+All files are structured as a dictionary with a `type` key.
+The following types exists:

-`exported` files contain all information needed to recover vaults.
+- `exported`: contains all information needed to recover vaults.
 They can be used to recover the data on more secure environments.

-`plain` files contain the most information of a recovered vault.
+- `plain`: contains the most information of a recovered vault.
 These files are unencrypted.

-`raw` and `encrypted` files are importable by the Odoo vault module. `raw` files are unencrypted. `encrypted` files are protected by a password or passfile.
+- `raw`: contains unencrypted entries ready to be imported into a running vault

+- `encrypted`: contains encrypted entries ready to be imported into a running vault